A British-Arab writer and Researcher

 More than five years ago, the Kingdom of Saudi Arabia (KSA) launched a military intervention in Yemen.
 This campaign marked a shift in Riyadh's foreign policy, which had been non-interventionist for decades.
 Saudi Arabia justified this departure as "defending the legitimate government" of Abdrabbuh Mansur Hadi against the Ansar Allah movement, more commonly known as the Houthis, who were fighting a rebellion against Hadi's government.
 Riyadh initially declared that its operation would be "limited in nature," but the war has now dragged on for 66 months with no military or political solution in sight.

-Yemeni writer and political analyst Yaseen Altamimi believes that the peace process in Yemen was, and still is, a wasted effort, since each party seem committed to a military solution to achieve political objectives.
-However, he places primary blame on the Houthis, asserting that “Perhaps the greatest danger surrounding this process is putting the warring parties on an equal footing for the causing this war; in fact, the Houthi-Saleh alliance bears a larger share of responsibility for starting and continuing this war.
-It is unfortunate that the international community acknowledges the constitutional mandate and legitimate authority headed by President Abdrabbuh Mansur Hadi, yet it continues to push a peace process based on the military realities on the ground, which favor the Iranian and UAE-backed Houthis.”
-He added that the situation in Yemen have been unduly influenced by interested international powers – for example, by setting redlines on the government’s advance towards Sana’a.
+Yemeni writer and political analyst Yaseen Altamimi believes that Yemen's peace process was, and still is, a wasted effort since each party seems committed to a military solution to achieve political objectives.
+However, he places primary blame on the Houthis, asserting that "perhaps the greatest danger surrounding this process is putting the warring parties on an equal footing with respect to the cause of the war; in fact, the Houthi-Saleh alliance bears a larger share of responsibility for starting and continuing this war.
+Unfortunately, the international community acknowledges the constitutional mandate and legitimate authority of President Abdrabbuh Mansur Hadi.
+Yet, it continues to push a peace process based on the military realities on the ground, which favor the Iranian and UAE-backed Houthis."
+He added that Yemen's situation has been unduly influenced by interested international parties that have, for example, set redlines on the government's advance towards Sana'a.

 The United Nations has been pushing for a political solution.
 As stated by the Under-Secretary-General for Political and Peacebuilding Affairs, Rosemary DiCarlo: "In Yemen, we are actively discussing with the parties a draft Joint Declaration, which includes provisions on a nationwide ceasefire, economic and humanitarian measures, and the resumption of the political process."
 However, Jalal argues that the current efforts "to push for a Joint Declaration that 'freezes' an almost frozen conflict, are tactical and rather contradict the envoy's January 2020 UNSC briefing, which hinted an unexpected resumption of political consultations."

-In order for the warring parties to be able to sit around the table and negotiate, they must first disengage militarily.
+For the warring parties to sit around the table and negotiate, they must first disengage militarily.
 This is not happening today.
-In order to break this stalemate, Western governments, especially the U.S. administration, should immediately halt arms sales to Riyadh.
-Until there is progress towards peace, these weapons will simply prolong and exacerbate the conflict.
+To break this stalemate, Western governments should immediately halt arms sales to Riyadh, especially the U.S. administration.
+Until there is progress towards peace, these weapons will prolong and exacerbate the conflict.

 Meanwhile, Yemeni civilians – especially the most vulnerable groups like children and the poor – have been the main victims of this six-year conflict.
-According to the third report of the Group of Eminent International and Regional Experts on Yemen (September 9, 2020), all parties continue to show disregard for international law and the dignity and rights of the Yemeni people.
-Unless the warring parties return to the peace process and work seriously towards ending this war, the suffering in Yemen will continue to go from bad to worse.
+According to the third report of the Group of Eminent International and Regional Experts on Yemen (September 9, 2020), all parties continue to show disregard for international law and the Yemeni people's dignity and rights.
+Unless the warring parties return to the peace process and work seriously towards ending this war, Yemen's suffering will continue to go from bad to worse.

 Bio: Abdulaziz Kilani (@AZ_Kilani) is a British-Arab writer and researcher.
 His articles focus on the Middle East and North Africa region and have been published by Middle East Eye, LobeLog, TRT World, Responsible Statecraft, and other media platforms.